South Central Florida Express: Sugar Express

 In late 2016, U.S. Sugar reacquired USSC No. 148, a 4-6-2 steam locomotive that they previously owned from 1952 to the 1970s.
 U.S. Sugar originally bought it from the FEC, which ran the locomotive on its Key West Extension.
 After being reacquired from the Denver and Rio Grande Historical Foundation in Monte Vista, Colorado and a three-year restoration work performed by the FMW Solutions, the No. 148 locomotive now runs on recycled vegetable oil and began its first revenue service, pulling the last cane train of the 2019–2020 harvest season on May 28, 2020.

 The South Central Florida Express now runs the No. 148 locomotive as part of USSC's heritage tourist passenger train named the Sugar Express.
 During the summer months of 2021, U.S. Sugar acquired an ex-Wabash turntable from St. Louis, Missouri, which will eventually be used to turn the No. 148 locomotive around at Clewiston.
-In need of rolling stocks for the Sugar Express, U.S. Sugar leased the Georgia 300 observation car.
-They acquired an ex-Pennsylvania Railroad lounge car renamed from William Penn to Palmdale, along with an ex-Santa Fe and Amtrak baggage car converted into an open-air car and named the Miami Locks.
-Additionally, USSC acquired three ex-Great Northern Railway passenger cars from the United Railroad Historical Society of New Jersey and repainted them in an Illinois Central City of Miami homage livery.
+In need of rolling stocks for the Sugar Express, U.S. Sugar initially leased the Georgia 300 observation car.
+They also acquired an ex-Pennsylvania Railroad lounge car renamed from William Penn to Palmdale, along with an ex-Santa Fe and Amtrak baggage car converted into an open-air car and named the Miami Locks.
+Additionally, USSC acquired three ex-Great Northern Railway passenger cars and an ex-Pennsylvania Railroad observation car from the United Railroad Historical Society of New Jersey and the Galveston Railroad Museum, respectively.
+All of the rolling stock will be repainted in an Illinois Central City of Miami homage livery.
 U.S. Sugar also purchased a second 4-6-2 steam locomotive, Atlantic Coast Line 1504 from the North Florida Chapter of the National Railway Historical Society in Jacksonville, Florida, which will become part of the Sugar Express after it is restored to operating condition.
+They even acquired a former New Georgia Railroad auxiliary tender from the Southeastern Railway Museum in Duluth, Georgia, to supply extra water for both the Nos.
+148 and 1504 locomotives.

 On December 12, 2021, the Sugar Express ran its first public excursion, featuring the No. 148 locomotive pulling the Lake Placid Limited train from Clewiston to Lake Placid and back.
 On January 29-30, 2022, U.S. Sugar and Trains Magazine hosted a private photo charter of the No. 148 locomotive pulling passenger and freight consists.
 On April 23-25, the No. 148 locomotive participated in taking the American Association of Private Railroad Car Owners' (AAPRCO) special Sugarland Limited train on a multi-day tour around the Lake Okeechobee counties.
-Sugar Express has announced a full season of events during late 2022 and early 2023, including special holiday train events for Lake Placid and Clewiston, Florida, as well as short trips and all-day excursions in and around the Lake Okeechobee region.
+Sugar Express continues to operate a full season of events, including special holiday train events for Lake Placid, Sebring, and Clewiston, Florida, as well as short trips and all-day excursions in and around the Lake Okeechobee region.
+In 2024, USSC leased a former FEC observation car the Bay Biscayne from the East Tennessee Railcar.